-Matt Smith, our Founder and CEO, talks COVID-19, adapting to working from home, and responding to the pandemic with innovation.
+Matt Smith, our Founder and CEO, talks about COVID-19, adapting to working from home, and responding to the pandemic with innovation.

 Few events throw a ‘spanner in the works’ quite like a global pandemic.
 Since February 2020, the global workforce has been grappling with lockdown and social distancing regulations, travel restrictions and the unavoidable economic downturn caused by COVID-19.

-We caught up with Matt Smith, founder and CEO of MyPass Global to talk about the impact on his team and company, his observations on the Energy and Resources sectors response to the pandemic, and the opportunity that has emerged to innovate.
+We caught up with Matt Smith, founder and CEO of MyPass® Global to talk about the impact on his team and company, his observations on the Energy and Resources sectors response to the pandemic, and the opportunity that has emerged to innovate.
 Welcome Matt, and thanks for joining us.

 Do you remember a defining moment when you realised the pandemic was to be taken seriously?

-Yes it was in late February in Perth, during a discussion with Peter Vostan from my leadership team.
-COVID-19 was beginning to seem like a global issue rather than a China-centric concern, but admittedly at the time I was still in denial mode.
+Yes, it was in late February in Perth, during a discussion with Peter Vostan from my leadership team.
+COVID-19 was beginning to seem like a global issue rather than a China-centric concern, but admittedly at the time, I was still in denial mode.

 What were the key issues you faced as CEO and founder?

-For us it was basically maintaining business continuity to ensure we could still service existing clients while envisaging what the future might look like from a cash flow position.
+For us, it was basically maintaining business continuity to ensure we could still service existing clients while envisaging what the future might look like from a cash flow position.
 We couldn’t predict how much the market would contract so had to manage logistics by making educated decisions to reduce spending where we could.
 The fact is we’re quite geographically dispersed anyway, so we had to make sure all our teams were set up to work from home, and in particular, our development team had to learn how to maintain effective work processes and interactions.
 We made sure everyone had proper WIFI and a place to work from, plus we improved team communications by increasing the frequency of online calls to make up for the lack of physical contact.

 Our priorities were around business continuity and making sure that A. we could service existing clients and B. that our business was going to emerge in a good state once the wave had passed.